-- The protagonist in Doom isn't exactly a civilian bystander, but the only reason he was in a position to foil the demonic invasion is because he was reassigned to a middle-of-nowhere security detail after assaulting a superior officer.
+- The protagonist in Doom isn't exactly a civilian bystander, but the only reason he was in a position to foil the demonic invasion is because he was reassigned to a security detail on one of the moons of Mars after assaulting a superior officer.

 - A common thread in the Fallout and and The Elder Scrolls games.
 The player character is usually a normal vault dweller or prisoner thrust into legend.
 The Fallout 3 classes, in particular, tend to be especially harmless, like the uber deadly Marriage Counselor.
 Of course, you don't have to be a badass to save the world.
 Or at least, you don't have to start out that way.

 - Gordon Freeman from the Half-Life franchise is the Trope Namer, from the G-Man's quote about him above.
 Ordinary scientist of theoretical physics, forced to become a One-Man Army against a horde of alien gribblies.
 And not only does he kill the aliens, he also kills most of the military force sent to contain the situation.
-Interestingly enough, in Half-Life 2, the situation is a subversion, as the G-Man himself has purposefully left Gordon at a specific place and time, rather than Gordon falling into it by accident or chance.
-He's still really not supposed to be there and not at all prepared for the situation — thus The G-Man's quote.
-Then again, if you think of it as Gordon just continuing where he left off, the trope is still being played as straight as before.
+Interestingly enough, although the trope is named in Half-Life 2, the situation is a subversion from that point onwards, as the G-Man himself has purposefully left Gordon at a specific place and time, rather than Gordon falling into it by accident or chance.
+Then again he's still really not supposed to be there and not at all prepared for the situation, so if you think of it as Gordon just continuing where he left off the trope is still being played as straight as before.

 - The origin stories in Dragon Age: Origins all have the right person in the wrong place at the wrong time, although for gameplay reasons every character has at least some training in combat.